lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 ###### Comparison and Interpretation
 * It is possible for R² to be higher than Adjusted R², especially when the number of predictors (k) increases.
 Adjusted R² penalizes R² based on the number of predictors to prevent overfitting, which is why it’s often slightly lower than R² when there are multiple predictors.
-* In this example, the difference between R² (0.818) and Adjusted R² (0.731) indicates that while the model explains a good amount of variance, the Adjusted R² suggests some predictors may not be contributing significant information, hence the penalty.
+* In this, the difference between R² (0.818) and Adjusted R² (0.731) indicates that while the model explains a good amount of variance, the Adjusted R² suggests some predictors may not be contributing significant information, hence the penalty.

 ### INTERPRETATION